wassila11/Personal_Blog/content/post/eWPTXv2/index.md

 ### Certification Exam Insights and Review

 In my opinion, the exam scenario was quite fun and interesting.
-You get to assess your skills in building custom exploits and bypassing Web Application Firewalls (WAF).
-There was various vulnerabilities to exploit and some of them were tricky.
+You get to assess your skills in identifying various types of vulnerabilities and bypassing Web Application Firewalls (WAF).
 In fact, It's similar to a real world pentest so it's a great opportunity to see how this looks like in reality and learn what you should and shouldn't do, despite the occasional instability in the lab environment.
 For Mac users, I recommend installing Tunnelblick to ensure seamless VPN functionality.
 Let me highlight here, that enumeration is key.

 In addition, I learnt to think out of the box and to have a strategic plan of how to identify vulnerabilities.
 Closely observing the server response and behavior is crucial.
 I noticed that I need to read more blogs and practice more real life scenarios to improve my methodology of how to check for flaws and better identify the attack surface.